Explore an idyllic land of ancient ports, labyrinthine backwaters and forested uplands dotted with temples and tea-plantations.

 - Dates and prices published on this page are for the departures flying from Edinburgh & Glasgow only.

-- Flights also available from other UK airports – London Heathrow – click here for more information on available dates and prices.
+- Flights also available from other UK airports – Belfast City George Best, London Gatwick, London Heathrow Manchester & Newcastle – click here for more information on available dates and prices.

 Kerala & India’s South Tour Highlights

-- Enjoy a rickshaw ride to Madurai’s markets
+- A cycle-rickshaw ride to Madurai’s colourful markets

 - 14 nights’ hotel half-board accommodation at hotels in Bangalore (1 night), Mysore (2), Ooty (1), Coimbatore (1), Kochi (2), Periyar (2), Madurai (2), Pondicherry (1) and Mahabalipuram (2)